-So the Clubs United website is our starting point - an ongoing 'brainstorming platform', a place of communicating and co-ordination, where not just clubs but also our professional players can express their concerns and/or contribute suggestions and possible solutions to the problems so many of us are facing to some degree or other.
+A warm welcome to Clubs United, for more information please visit our website (address above).
+We are a support website which, since September 2019 has been an ongoing 'brainstorming platform', a place of communicating and co-ordination, where not just keyboard clubs/societies/shows/venues but also our professional players can express their concerns and/or contribute suggestions and possible solutions to the problems so many of us are facing to some degree or other.

 No concerts were found